spkellydev/vagrant-docker-kubernetes-java8-netty/coso/Readme.md

 ### Vagrant up

 Running on `Ubuntu/Xenial64` (Version 16.04) this box comes preloaded with port forwarding, Docker, Kubernetes, and SSH.
-Check `scripts/vagrant.sh` for more details about the installation process.
+Check `$script` in the Vagrantfile for more details about the installation process.

 The **Vagrantfile** houses all the configurations for the Vagrant box.
 This box makes use of port forwarding from the `host 8080` to `guest 8080`.
 Meaning your Vagrant box will communicate over `localhost:8080`.